-Grupo Elektra continues to focus on the middle- and low- income economic sectors of the population (e.g., the C+, C, C- and D+ socio-economic levels in Mexico), which represent approximately 66% of the total population in Mexico and Latin America according to the report issued in November 2017 by the AMAI.
+Grupo Elektra continues to focus on the middle- and low- income economic sectors of the population (e.g., the C+, C, C- and D+ socio-economic levels in Mexico), which represent approximately 66% of the total population in Mexico and Latin America.
 In the United States, Grupo Elektra's focus is on the average of the traditional U.S. population (i.e., a 43-year-old with a family income of U.S.\$50,000, 79% of whom own their homes and 96% of whom have a high school degree or higher education according to the 2010 United States Census).